sigmaco/afx/qwadro/draw/README.md

 - Backend flexibility (OpenGL-based, Vulkan-based, ICD-native, software renderer, etc.)

 ### Capability Source

-AVX's expressiveness is inspired by the full set of capabilities historically exposed through
+AVX's expressiveness is inspired by the full set of capabilities historically exposed through OpenGL Core's evolution.

-OpenGL's evolution.
-AVX is by design a OpenGL frontend; the never reached OpenGL 5.
+AVX is by design a Vulkan-flavored OpenGL Core frontend; the never reached OpenGL Core 5.

 Its API, structure, and semantics are fully independent.

 AVX runtimes may be backed by: